The ONLY One Day In Zadar Itinerary You Need!

 Don’t forget to bring your student ID if you are a student to take advantage of the student discount!

-Swim On Zadar beaches
+16. Swim on Zadar beaches

 You’ll need at least 6 hours in the city to see the main tourist attractions and take a bus to the beach.